SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 #
 ```

-Then set the server certificate for the Solace message broker.
+Then set the server certificate for the Solace event broker.

 ```
 (config)# ssl server-certificate mycert.pem